-- Cities will begin to "code the curb" so that rideshare providers, delivery vehicles and autonomous vehicles pay a micro-license in legal in pre-desiganted Pick Up and Drop Off zones.
+- Cities will begin to "code the curb" so that ride-share providers, delivery vehicles and autonomous vehicles pay a micro-license in legal in designated Pick Up and Drop Off zones.

 - Individually owned autonomous vehicles will be able to park back at their homes or in satellite lots 10-20 minutes from congested downtown areas.

-- If anything all of these apps have given us a roadmap to what the user expects their experience to be - its simple, beautifully designed, care free, on-demand, green, subsidized and and socially responsible.
+- If anything all of these services have given us a roadmap to what the user expects their experience to be - its simple, beautifully designed, care free, on-demand, green, subsidized and socially responsible.

-- Monthly parking passes will evolve into multi-modal commuter passes that allow users to drive, rideshare, carpool, bus, bike or walk or any combination all on one account subsidized by their employer, local businesses for patronizing, cities for green commuting and the IRS.
+- Monthly parking/transit passes will evolve into multi-modal commuter passes that allow users to drive, ride-share, carpool, bus, bike or walk or any combination all on one account subsidized by their employer, local businesses for patronizing, cities for green commuting and the IRS.